Table of contents

 If your attack is successful, the hosts will no longer be able to talk to each other.
 Make sure to test the following cases:

-1. ping from hostA to hostB, no packets should be delivered, but the packets should show up at the attacker.
-Use tcpdump to make sure they show up.
+, no packets should be delivered, but the packets should show up at the attacker.
+Use tcpdump to make sure they show up. - ping from

-2. ping from hostB to hostA, no packets should be delivered, but the packets should show up at the attacker.
-Use tcpdump to make sure they show up.
+, no packets should be delivered, but the packets should show up at the attacker.
+Use tcpdump to make sure they show up. - repeat the

 Once you are ready, please show me the outcome of your experiment to verify it is successful.
 Once you get the green light, move on to step 3 below.